Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Proof of Theorem

 {\bf Part (ii)} The discrepancy functional is locally Lipschitz.
 Therefore, to compute the Hadamard derivative, we can exploit Proposition~\ref{prop:dini-hard} and the decomposition \eqref{eq:dis-decomp}.
 As in the proof of Theorem~\ref{thm:directional_derivatives_abs_cont}, the function $V_{K,\nu}$ is differentiable in $p$ if $\nu(\{p\})=0$.
-In view of the Lipschitz constant of $V_{K,\nu}$ in \eqref{eq:lip-int-fun} and Lebesgue's dominated conergence theorem, the Dini derivative of the interaction energy in direction $\zb v \coloneqq \delta_p \otimes \eta$, $\eta \in \P_2(\R^d)$, is thus given by
+In view of Lebesgue's dominated convergence theorem, the Dini derivative of the interaction energy in direction $\zb v \coloneqq \delta_p \otimes \eta$, $\eta \in \P_2(\R^d)$, is thus given by

 where $v_\eta \coloneqq \int_{\R^d} x \, \d \eta(x)$.
 The steepest descent directions $\HD_{-} \F_{\nu}(\mu)$ are now given by the tangents $(\HD_{\delta_p \otimes \hat \eta}^{-} \F_\nu (\delta_p))^{-} \cdot (\delta_p \otimes \hat \eta)$, where $\hat \eta$ solves